British Virgin IslandsTraveler View

 - Do not wear expensive clothing or jewelry.

 - Always keep hotel doors locked, and store valuables in secure areas.

 - If possible, choose hotel rooms between the 2nd and 6th floors.

 Healthy Travel Packing List

-Use the Healthy Travel Packing List for Virgin Islands, British for a list of health-related items to consider packing for your trip.
-Talk to your doctor about which items are most important for you.
+Remind your patients to pack health and safety items.
+Use the Healthy Travel Packing List for Virgin Islands, British for a list of health-related items they should consider packing.

 After Your Trip